 thicknesses.

-Blocks that had a wall thickness less 2.2mm were thrown out.
+Blocks that had a wall thickness less 2.2mm were melted and recast.

 Prior to this testing it was found that motors were being put into cars